FixTweet/FxTwitter/README.md

 ## Direct media links

 Want to link directly to a post's media without the embed?
-You can easily do that using FixTweet.
+You can easily do that using FxTwitter.

 ![Image demonstrating the feature](https://cdn.discordapp.com/attachments/165560751363325952/1006338772192989194/FixTweet.png)